Social Media Marketing

 X / Twitter

-Historically, content marketing professionals have ranked Twitter as second only behind LinkedIn when it comes to the effectiveness of content distribution channels.
-However, Elon Musk’s purchase of the platform in April of 2022, alongside changes in X’s policies and business practices, has led to less certainty industry-wide in the utility of Twitter as a marketing platform for professional service firms.
+Historically, content marketing professionals ranked Twitter as second only behind LinkedIn when it comes to the effectiveness of content distribution channels.
+However, Elon Musk’s purchase and rebranding of the platform in April of 2022, alongside changes in X’s policies and business practices, has led to less certainty industry-wide in the utility of Twitter as a marketing platform for professional service firms.

-Specifically, businesses are increasingly concerned about the types of advertisements and content that appear next to their brands on the platform.
+Specifically, businesses are increasingly concerned about the advertisements and content that appear next to their brands on the platform.
 For example, numerous cases of hate speech being promoted on the platform in late 2023 led businesses such as Apple, IBM, Disney, and Comcast to remove ads and other assets from X entirely due to concerns that the platform was harming their reputations.

 TikTok

-The changing landscape of social media often presents opportunities for B2B marketers to get ahead of the curve and build an audience on new platforms before their competition has time to react.
+The changing landscape of social media marketing often presents opportunities for B2B marketers to get ahead of the curve and build an audience on new platforms before their competition has time to react.
 Nowhere is this more apparent than in the explosion of TikTok onto the social media scene over the past few years.

 As noted by marketer Jay Baer, “content is fire, and social media is gasoline.”